MalasadaTech/masq-monitor/README.md

 - `api_key`: Your urlscan.io API key for accessing the API.
 - `output_directory`: Directory to store reports and screenshots.
 - `default_days`: Default number of days to limit the search to if no `last_run` timestamp exists and the `--days` flag is not specified.
+- `report_username`: Your name or username to be displayed in generated reports.
 - `queries`: A map of named queries to execute against urlscan.io.
   - `last_run`: Timestamp of when the query was last executed.
 Used to limit searches to only new results since the last run.
   - `reference`: Optional link to documentation or source for the query.